dar5hak/dar5hak.github.io/content/blog/commute-transmute.md

 At a first glance, this is a good thing, especially for those who drove to and from work.
 You avoid the traffic and the ensuing weariness. &lt;cough&gt;Bengaluru&lt;/cough&gt;

 But I have felt something different while working from home.
-When I start my workday, I don’t immediately get in the mood to focus.[^1] When I’m done with work, I still have thoughts about work even as I lounge on my couch.
+When I start my workday, I don’t immediately get in the mood to focus—something which is amplified by the leisurewear and the lack of coworkers and workplace sounds.
+And when I’m done with work, I still keep thinking about work even as I lounge on my couch.

 The commute was a time my brain used to prepare for the environment at the destination: focus at work and relaxation at home.
 And now since that time is gone, I had to find a replacement, so that’s what I did.

 In the mornings, I take a bath just before starting work.
 In the evenings, I take a walk either indoors or on the terrace.
 Both activities allow me to be alone with my own thoughts, giving my mind enough warm-up and cool-down time.

 Who would have thought to replace the time spend on the road with that in the bath or on the terrace?

-[^1]: These symptoms are likely amplified by the leisurewear and the lack of coworkers and workplace sounds.